Multidialogo/teambuilding-app/docs/CONTRIBUTING.md

 ## Local provisioning

-Project can be provisioned locally with docker compose.
+Project can be provisioned locally with **docker compose**.

-Following [repository](https://github.com/Multidialogo/teambuilding-app-provisioning) contains a docker compose environment to build and start working with the project.
+[Following repository](https://github.com/Multidialogo/teambuilding-app-provisioning) contains a docker compose environment to build and start working with the project.

-Follow the provisioning project instructions as first step is suggested.
+Follow the provisioning project instructions as first step is **strongly suggested**.

 ## Writing code